 How does the afternoon shift work?

 Exploring Machu Picchu in the afternoon allows you a little lie in and gives you more options on where to stay the night before.
 Just like if you plan to get a morning ticket, you can still stay in Aguas Calientes or the Belmond Sanctuary Lodge, enjoying a lie in and lengthy breakfast to prepare you for the day ahead.
-Or you can stay in Ollantaytambo or even Cuzco, catching a morning train winding through the Urubamba Valley and arriving in Aguas Calientes an hour or two before the afternoon shift is due to start.
+Or you can stay in Ollantaytambo or even Cusco, catching a morning train winding through the Urubamba Valley and arriving in Aguas Calientes an hour or two before the afternoon shift is due to start.

 While you may not catch that morning sunrise, the afternoon shift promises less crowds and the enjoyment of that golden afternoon sunlight.